upmsi-coaster/qscat-docs/docs/source/users_manual/tabs/statistics.rst

 where:

-- uncyA - uncertainty of the youngest shoreline A
+- :math:`uncyA` - uncertainty of the youngest shoreline A
-- uncyB - uncertainty of the oldest shoreline B
+- :math:`uncyB` - uncertainty of the oldest shoreline B
-- yearA - year of youngest shoreline A
+- :math:`yearA` - year of youngest shoreline A
-- yearB - year of oldest shoreline B
+- :math:`yearB` - year of oldest shoreline B

 Both ``NSM`` and ``EPR`` require only two shoreline vectors, i.e., the youngest and oldest shoreline vectors.
 QSCAT will ignore any shoreline vector/s between the youngest and oldest years.
 As such, it provides no information about shoreline movement during the intervening years even if there are multiple shoreline positions in the input layer.
 Additional information may be inferred from the ``SCE``, which can at least identify the greatest magnitude of change and the corresponding time period for a given set of shoreline vectors.

 Linear Regression Rate (LRR)
 ----------------------------
 For multiple shoreline positions, a more appropriate rate-of-change statistic to use is the Linear Regression Rate-of-change (LRR) since it takes into consideration all shoreline positions in the calculation, not just the endpoints like what NSM and EPR do.
 In fact, LRR requires at least three (3) shoreline vectors, or intersection points to calculate the rate of change, in m/y, for a given transect.
-LRR is determined from the slope of a least-squares regression line fitted to all shoreline intersection points for each transect (Himmelstoss et al., 2018).
+LRR is determined from the slope of a least-squares regression line fitted to all shoreline intersection points for each transect.

 .. math::
    LRR = \frac{\sum_{i=1}^{n} (x_i - \bar{x})*(y_i - \bar{y})}{\sum_{i=1}^{n} (x_i - \bar{x})*(x_i - \bar{x})}